Hackers News Hackers News

 Jennifer sherman

-The newly disclosed Russian-linked remote access toolkit, dubbed ‘CTRL,’ is actively being deployed to hijack Remote Desktop Protocol sessions and steal credentials from Windows systems.
+• A previously unknown Russian-linked remote access toolkit, named “CTRL,” is actively hijacking Remote Desktop Protocol (RDP) sessions on Windows systems.

 Table Of Content